Nigerian traditional rulers: Titles

-As there are over 525 different languages native to Nigeria, there are many titles for traditional rulers.
+As there are over 525 different native languages in Nigeria, there are many titles for traditional rulers.

 In the northern Muslim states, Emir is commonly used in the English language, but names in the local languages include Sarki, Shehu, Mai, Etsu and Lamido.

 In the Middle Belt of Nigeria, different titles are held.
-An example is the Aku Uka of the Kwararafa kingdom, traditional ruler of the Jukun, whose seat is in Wukari, Taraba state.
+An example is the Agụma, a title of the traditional ruler of the Bassa people, Aku Uka of the Kwararafa kingdom, traditional ruler of the Jukun, whose seat is in Wukari, Taraba state.
 Agwam is used among the Atyap peoples, Kpop among the Ham; Agwom among the Adara, Afizere, Bakulu and Gbong Gwom by the Berom in southern Kaduna State and Plateau State.
 Tor is used by the Tiv and Oche by the Idoma of Benue State.
 Long and Ngolong are used by the Goemai and Ngas, respectively, and Ponzhi is used by the Tarok, all of Plateau State.

+In Yoruba culture, "Oba" is the title for a king, symbolizing both authority and cultural heritage.
+Obas are traditional rulers presiding over specific towns or regions in Yorubaland, which spans parts of southwestern Nigeria and neighboring areas.
+Each town typically has its own Oba, who serves as the community's spiritual, cultural, and political leader.
+The position is hereditary, with responsibilities that include preserving customs, resolving disputes, and maintaining peace.
+Renowned Obas, such as the Ooni of Ife and the Alaafin of Oyo, hold particular historical and spiritual significance, connecting the Yoruba people to their rich ancestral lineage.